-In this section, we seek to validate the greenwashing measure using several approaches.
-First, in our univariate validations, we plot the measure serially and cross-sectionally to show that the GW phenomenon has indeed evolved dramatically in recent years and concentrates on naturally polluting industries.
+In this section, we seek to validate our newly constructed greenwashing index using several approaches.
+First, in our univariate validations, we plot the measure serially and cross-sectionally to show that the GW phenomenon indeed evolves dramatically in recent years and concentrates in naturally polluting industries.
 Second, we conduct multivariate analyses to associate the ex-ante greenwashing promises with ex-post environmental outcomes as well as market reactions.
 We confirm our priors that GW firms do not engage in any meaningful green patenting activities, but rather predict future environmental issues (i.e., incidents, enforcements, violations, and penalties), and hence receive negative responses from their shareholders.